 Otters, trout, bats, kingfishers and eels all use London rivers – but increasingly they need the public’s help to survive and thrive, in the face of plastic pollution, sewage and the impacts of climate change.

-London Rivers Week is sponsored by Thames Water.
+London Rivers Week 2018 was sponsored by Thames Water.
 Read more about the groups behind the organisation of London Rivers Week.